ShimaTaku818/R-as-GIS-for-Economists/docs/VectorDataBasics.md

 ### `sf` or `sp`? {-}

 The `sf` package was designed to replace the `sp` package, which has been one of the most popular and powerful spatial packages in R for more than a decade.
 It has been about four years since the `sf` package was first registered on CRAN.
 A couple of years back, many other spatial packages did not have support for the package yet.
-In this [blog post](https://www.r-bloggers.com/should-i-learn-sf-or-sp-for-spatial-r-programming/) the author responded to the questions of whether one should learn `sp` of `sf` saying,
+In this [blog post](https://www.r-bloggers.com/should-i-learn-sf-or-sp-for-spatial-r-programming/) the author responded to the questions of whether one should learn `sp` or `sf` saying,

 "That's a tough question.
 If you have time, I would say, learn to use both. sf is pretty new, so a lot of packages that depend on spatial classes still rely on sp.
 So you will need to know sp if you want to do any integration with many other packages, including raster (as of March 2018).